Animal health inspections

 How to report diseases

-If you suspect signs of any of these notifiable diseases, or have a case confirmed, you must report this immediately to a:
+If you suspect signs of any of these notifiable diseases, or have a case confirmed, you must report this immediately using any of the following:

 In the event of a notifiable disease outbreak Trading Standards work closely with the Emergency Planning Teams and the Animal and Plant Health Agency (APHA).
 For more information on emergency planning in East Sussex see Emergency planning | East Sussex County Council